 Correlate your Kubernetes back-end with end-user experience using Browser and Synthetics

 If you are orchestrating an end-user facing application, New Relic allows you to view the end-to-end impact your infrastructure and services have on your customer experience.
 We tackle end-user management in two ways:

 With Synthetics, you can track application availability and performance from a wide variety of global locations visualizing if customer experience is impacted due to geography.

 - With Browser and Mobile, we recommend monitoring such KPIs as load time and availability.

 Marrying end-user data with metrics and dashboards provided by the cluster explorer enables operators, administrators, app developers, and business personnel to align on common initiatives.

 6. Bring teams together with dashboards tailored to specific business use cases and KPIs

-With New Relic Insights, you can build custom visualizations from an end-to-end service perspective to analyze the cluster, pods, application, and end-user experience in one clean visual display.
-By using New Relic dashboards, cross-organizational teams can align to share a common language and single source of truth, helping them make better decisions and drive business impact.
+With dashboards, you can build custom visualizations from an end-to-end service perspective to analyze the cluster, pods, application, and end-user experience in one clean visual display.
+By using New Relic's dashboards, cross-organizational teams can align to share a common language and single source of truth, helping them make better decisions and drive business impact.

-Actively, where we enable availability monitoring for one user in one location with New Relic Synthetics
+Actively, where we enable availability monitoring for one user in one location with Synthetics

 Bring teams together with dashboards tailored to specific business use cases and KPIs